bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/stator (generators).md

 ### Introduction

-The sator is the part that contains the armature winding in which the voltage is generated.
-The output of the alternator is taken form the stator.
+The sator is a stationary part that contains the armature winding.
+In an [[synchronous generators|AC generator]] the sator is where the [[electromotive force|EMF]] comes from
 ![[Pasted image 20220204131349.png]]
-Although here the sator is stationary, you can also have it where the sator is the part that rotates.

 ### Winding